-If the executor is rendering a judicial estate accounting, he must prepare a formal accounting in accordance with the court rules.
+If a judicial accounting is requested, and if the executor is preparing an estate accounting, he must prepare a formal accounting in accordance with the court rules.
 He must then file a Petition for the judicial settlement of the estate accounting.
 The executor will file these documents with the court.
 The beneficiaries of the estate will then have the opportunity to examine the fiduciary or object to the executor’s accounting.
 If no one objects to the accounting, the court will issue a decree settling the accounting and releasing the executor from further executor duties.
 If one or more beneficiaries does object to the accounting, the parties will either litigate the matter or attempt to negotiate a settlement.

 Judicial accounts are usually prepared under certain circumstances.
 A beneficiary may petition the court to compel the executor to account.
 The executor may also voluntarily petition for a judicial accounting, especially where the executor anticipates that the beneficiaries will not approve of how the executor administered the estate or where the parties stipulate in writing to the executor’s voluntary preparation of an accounting.
 There are also situations in which the court may order the executor to account.

 Preparing a Decree For an Estate Accounting